wiebow/fighting-computers/content/Guides/Reloaded MK2, JiffyDOS and the 1541 Ultimate II+.md

 ## ROM upload to the 1541 Ultimate II+

-Next, we need to set the 1541 Ultimate II+ to use the Jiffydos ROM for its 1541 drive.
+Next, we need to set the 1541 Ultimate II+ to use the JiffyDOS ROM for its 1541 drive.
 This is done by first locating the ROM on the USB stick and selecting it.

 This will open a menu, allowing you to use it as a drive ROM: